 See below our current Panel Member vacancies:

-FOSTERING PANEL MEMBERS – North Wales
+FOSTERING PANEL CHAIR AND VICE CHAIR – North Wales

 Fostering Solutions is fully committed to providing high quality foster placements for children.
 The Fostering Solutions Fostering Panels are integral to this by ensuring that assessments of prospective foster carers are scrutinised thoroughly, comprehensive Foster Carer Reviews are undertaken and that high standards are being maintained across the agency, in line with the Panel’s monitoring role.